jmswaney/thesis/source/09_introduction.md

 sub-typing are analogous to trying to understand how a circuit board works by first identifying its electrical components.
-Another strategy is a top-down approach, in which the functional associations of each brain region, anatomical variations, and large-scale patterns in electrical activity (also known as "brain waves") are emphasized [@LopesdaSilva1991].
+Another strategy is a top-down approach, in which the functional associations of each brain region, anatomical features, and large-scale patterns in electrical activity (also known as "brain waves") are emphasized [@LopesdaSilva1991].
 By taking a more holistic view of the brain, top-down approaches hope to address how the brain works as a complete system through the interaction of different brain regions.
-However, studying the brain as a complete system has proven to be experimentally challenging due to its scale and multiscale intrinsic complexity.
+However, studying the brain as a complete system has proven to be experimentally challenging due to its scale and intrinsic complexity.

 Recent advances in brain atlases allow neuroscience researchers to use bottom-up and top-down strategies in tandem, which has been very useful [@Nowinski2017].
 By defining a common coordinate system for a typical brain, information from multiple brain samples can be effectively pooled into an aggregate dataset of protein expression, gene expression, and electrophysiological properties via alignment to the anatomical reference brain.
-The Allen Brain Atlas contains such aggregate datasets and has acted as a catalyst allowing neuroscientists to ask exciting new questions [@Jones2009].
-Although the atlas approach can provide aggregate phenotypic information in the form of population averages, it is still limited in its ability to describe a single brain sample.
+Taking this approach, the Allen Brain Atlas has acted as a catalyst allowing neuroscientists to ask exciting new questions [@Jones2009].
+Although the atlas approach can provide aggregate phenotypic information in terms of population averages, it is still limited in its ability to describe a single brain.

 The complete network of neural connections in the central nervous system is often referred to as the *connectome* [@Toga2012].
 In order to observe the